wesbruh/TutorApp/README.md

 make sure your vscode terminal is bash.\
 type `cd tutortitans` that means go to the tutortitans folder\
 type `npm start` to run.\

-that will open the website and see the React logo are turning.
+ Failed to compile.
+Module not found: Can't resolve 'react-router-dom' do this commond `npm install react-router-dom --save` that will open the website and see the React logo are turning.

 # test insert image